-- the lack of robust analysis of the likely economic impacts (particularly by region); - the lack of transparency surrounding the revised revenue estimates and the key assumptions underlying those estimates; - the extent to which the Commonwealth may seek to cap potential future increases in State royalty rates (for the purposes of crediting royalty payments against MRRT/PRRT liabilities); - the operation of the proposed Regional Infrastructure Fund, including the Commonwealth Grants Commission treatment of payments under the Fund; and - the status of existing Commonwealth election commitments (i.e. on a Western Australian Infrastructure Fund financed from Gorgon and/or Pluto project PRRT revenues, and a flow through shares scheme to encourage mining exploration).
+- the lack of robust analysis of the likely economic impacts (particularly by region); - the lack of transparency surrounding the revised revenue estimates and the key assumptions underlying those estimates; - the extent to which the Commonwealth may seek to cap potential future increases in State royalty rates (for the purposes of crediting royalty payments against MRRT/PRRT liabilities) despite the Heads of Agreement with BHP Billiton, Rio Tinto and Xstrata; - the proposed MRRT taxing point and the operation of the \$50 million threshold; - the operation of the proposed Regional Infrastructure Fund, including the Commonwealth Grants Commission treatment of payments under the Fund; and - the status of the 2007 Commonwealth election commitments (i.e. on a Western Australian Infrastructure Fund financed from Gorgon and/or Pluto project PRRT revenues, and a flow through shares scheme to encourage mining exploration).